gliese1337/planecrash-baseline/GRAMMAR.md

 As a cultural note, all dath ilani are mononymic, so there is nothing to be said about the structure of family names / patronymics.

-We also have the non-personal proper nouns "Harkanam" (name of a city), "Sparashki" (name of a fictional alien species; could be intentionally-foreign), and "Thi" (inferred to be the name of a letter).
+We also have the non-personal proper nouns "Harkanam" and "Alkan" (names of cities), "Sparashki" (name of a fictional alien species; could be intentionally-foreign), and "Thi" (inferred to be the name of a letter).

 The following non-personal-name words are also attested: